DLR-VF/UrMoAC/README.md

 java -jar UrMoAC.jar --from origins.csv --to destinations.csv --net network.csv --od-output nm_output.csv --mode bike --time 0 --epsg 0
 ```

 Which would compute the accessibility of the destinations stored in ```destinations.csv``` starting at the origins stored in ```origins.csv``` along the road network stored in ```network.csv``` for the transport mode bike.
-Information about the used file formats are given at [Input Data Formats](https://github.com/DLR-VF/UrMoAC/blob/master/docs/mkdocs/InputDataFormats.md).
+Information about the used file formats are given at [Input Data Formats](https://urmoac.readthedocs.io/en/latest/input_formats/OriginsDestinations.html) and subsequent pages.

 ## License